 Where Factor Investing Has Worked

-Why go invest in Japan, Germany, or Australia when there are plenty of opportunities right here in the U.S?
-Counterpoint Tactical Equity and Long-Short Equity funds are built on confidence in the advantages of adding international names to our multifactor long-short stock portfolios.
+Counterpoint Tactical Equity and Counterpoint Long-Short Equity funds are built on confidence in the advantages of adding international names to our multifactor long-short stock portfolios.
+This raises the question: Why go invest in Japan, Germany, or Australia when there are plenty of opportunities right here in the U.S.?
 As it turns out, international factor-based investing has several important advantages:

 - International long-short factor strategies have recently faced better opportunities than their U.S.-only counterparts.